systemshift/socket-agent/README.md

 In socket-agent: "Server stays dumb, client does the work."
 The server only serves a tiny descriptor; the client handles discovery, calling, and optional pattern learning/stub generation.

+Socket-Agent is designed to be used in environments where the agent is exploring a new environment without known rules, such as a server API that hasn't been seen before.
+MCP is good for local machine tool use or other situations with pre-agreed upon programmable rules.

 ## Development

 ```bash